suss-vli/faq/vocareum/faq.md

   1. Use the Ctrl+C keyboard shortcut to copy the text from the Cloud IDE/JupyterLab.
   2. Use the Ctrl+V keyboard shortcut to paste the text to your Local Desktop.

+## How do I download files from Vocareum to my Local Desktop?

 ### Downloading from VSCode IDE